 It’s not a marriage book for both genders.
 “Don’t let your husband read it, or he might get the wrong idea,” is probably good advice, however.

 Yes, it is a book for women – I could write a book for men, too, or a book for both genders (although the extremists in the complementarian camp – these people really do exist, and are wrong, in my opinion – would tell me I’m sinning by teaching to men) but I wasn’t led to do that.
 I did what I felt led to do and I felt led to write this for wives.
 If you find that fact demeaning, please take it up with God.

 And know I have other pages on my blog written for men, so please resist the temptation to sin by judging me.

 But know this and consider yourselves forewarned: if you choose to respect and submit to your husband, and obey God, I guess you’ll be viewed as a second class citizen and a doormat like I am by some.

-And know this too: It probably won’t matter to you, because you’ll be living your life for the Audience of One, instead of trying to please others.
+Know this too: It probably won’t matter to you, because you’ll be living your life for the Audience of One, instead of trying to please others.

 Strong, dignified women are not threatened by authority or patriarchy because they live their lives for God.

 Dare you to listen to His voice today, regardless of what He tells you.
 Double-Dog-Dare you to get confirmation of His leading via His Word, the Bible, which I believe is a timeless, living document that radically applies to our lives in very personal ways today.